 A visit to Hanoi would be incomplete without a wander around Hoan Kiem Lake, the centrepiece of the city.
-Whether early morning, an afternoon stroll or after dark, the lake is surrounded by activity and points of interest — not to mention, it’s really pretty.
+No matter the time of day, the lake is surrounded by activity and points of interest.

-A walk around Hoan Kiem lake is highly recommended for a number of reasons: it provides great people watching and photo opportunities; many points of interest can be found near its shores; and, if you stick to the garden pathways, you won’t have to cross one of Hanoi’s infamous streets for a while.
+A walk right around Hoan Kiem Lake is highly recommended.
+It's a great opportunity for people watching, you'll pass plenty of points of interest and, if you stick to the garden pathways, you won’t have to navigate or cross Hanoi’s infamous streets for a while.

-Gardens line the banks of the lake and are stunning around festival time, when lanterns and other decorations add to the already attractive vistas.
+Gardens line the banks of the lake and are stunning around spring and festival times, when lanterns and other decorations add to the already attractive scenes.
 The lake is a central gathering point on these special occasions.
-It’s the place to go for New Year fireworks or at mid-autumn festival, as long as you can handle crowds.
+It’s the place to go for New Year fireworks or the mid-autumn festival, as long as you can handle crowds.
 It’s also a popular spot for wedding photographs and for young lovers, who take advantage of the many benches in the gardens to snuggle.
 During spring, potted flowers add riotous colour, and as Hanoi shakes off its winter gloom the cafes surrounding the lake take on a distinctly Parisian flavour.

 At the bottom of Le Thai To Street, you’ll find shops selling cosmetics, shoes and handbags, with brands including Clinique and Mac.
-Fanny’s Ice Cream used to be located here, but has now moved to Ly Thuong Kiet.
-Hapro Bon Mua, on the lakeside, remains open and popular though and serves ice cream, drinks and snacks.
+Iconic Fanny’s Ice Cream used to be located here, but has now moved.

-Little of note is located along the southern bank of the lake is another cafe and more benches and gardens, with a giant clock positioned on a corner.
-As you turn to head north you will see the international post office, build in 1960, on the right.
+Along the southern bank of the lake is another cafe and more benches and gardens, with a giant clock positioned on a corner.
+As you turn to head north you will see the international post office, built in 1960, on the right.
 Even if you don’t need to post anything home, the building is worth noting for its architectural style.

 Opposite the post office is the compact Hoa Phong (Favourable Winds) Tower.
 The tower was the entrance gate to the Bao An Pagoda and is all that now remains, the pagoda having been razed between 1886 and 1889 to make room for buildings for the French administration, and the original post office.
 The four entrances symbolise the wish for favourable winds during the four seasons and the four roofs symbolise the sky.

 Hoan Kiem Lake is worth visiting repeatedly at different times of day.
-Early morning is perhaps the best time to visit, but by that I mean really early — like 05:00 or 06:00, when you’ll find the locals out exercising in the cool, particularly next to the Le Thai To statue, where aerobics classes take place.Last updated: 24th October, 2014
+Early morning is perhaps the best time to visit, just after dawn, when you’ll find the locals out exercising in the cool.